 The Hilton Honors American Express Aspire Card card gives the biggest bonus and comes with automatic Diamond status.
 You'll earn 2,000 base points + 4,000 bonus points (Diamond status) + 2,800 points (14x points from the credit card) for a total of 8,800 Hilton points.

 With all but the no annual fee version of the Hilton Honors card, you'll earn enough for a free night stay at the lowest tier of Hilton properties which require at least 5,000 points.

 Don't forget to look for bonus promotions, too.

 Hilton frequently offers bonus promotions that you need to register for.
 These promotions vary, but they typically offer even more bonus points on Hilton stays.

 Amex Offers is a program that gives you statement credits or extra points on your American Express card with limited-time, targeted offers.

 One recent Amex offer gave a statement credit of $30 to $200 when you reached a certain spending threshold at any of six Hilton brands.

 Offers are targeted to individuals as well as the card type.
-If you have different Amex cards, such as an American Express Platinum and a Hilton Honors Amex Aspire, you may see various offers on each one.
+If you have different Amex cards, such as an The Platinum Card® from American Express Terms Apply; Rates and Fees and a Hilton Honors American Express Aspire Card, you may see various offers on each one.